ClimateMARGO/ClimateMARGO.jl/docs/src/theory.md

 # Theory

+The theory below formulates the simple default configuration of the MARGO model.
+We invite users to modify these equations or add additional ones, as required by their use cases.

 ## The causal chain of climate suffering

 It is helpful to conceptualize climate change as a four step process that connects the human-caused emissions of greenhouse gases (GHGs) to the eventual climate suffering (or damages) that they cause.
-This four-step framing reflects the four major human controls (or controls) which can sever these links to reduce climate suffering: **M**itigation of GHG emissions (e.g. switching away from fossil fuels), **R**emoval of carbon dioxide from the atmosphere (e.g. by planting trees or storing biofuel emissions underground), **G**eoengineering by solar radiation management (e.g. injecting sulfate aerosols into the stratosphere to reduce incoming sunlight), or **A**dapting to the changed climate (e.g. relocating coastal communities displaced by rising seas or expanding indoor air condititiong to fight off intensifying heat waves).
+This four-step framing reflects the four major human actions (or controls) which can sever these links to reduce climate suffering: **M**itigation of GHG emissions (e.g. switching away from fossil fuels), **R**emoval of carbon dioxide from the atmosphere (e.g. by planting trees or storing biofuel emissions underground), **G**eoengineering by solar radiation management (e.g. injecting sulfate aerosols into the stratosphere to reduce incoming sunlight), or **A**dapting to the changed climate (e.g. relocating coastal communities displaced by rising seas or expanding indoor air condititiong to fight off intensifying heat waves).

 ```math
 \text{Emissions}\,